 ARDA - DEVELOPMENT ASSESSMENT, ENTREPRENEURSHIP AND FEASIBILITY

 Lorna M. Báez-Amely

-The Experimental Unit of Development Assessment, Entrepreneurship and Feasibility provides a platform for students and companies to develop, in order to explore sustainable economic development, create a work-space for current and future architects, share knowledge, experiences and best practices, and to advocate business positions on these issues in a variety of forums, working with other universities, governments, business associations and nonprofitor ganizations.
-The Unitaim stoprovide the best education and the best support services for architecture students through real a business experience and collaboration for the support of the creative industry.
+The Experimental Unit of Development Assessment, Entrepreneurship and Feasibility provides a platform for students and companies to develop, in order to explore sustainable economic development, create a work-space for current and future architects, share knowledge, experiences and best practices, and to advocate business positions on these issues in a variety of forums, working with other universities, governments, business associations and nonprofit organizations.
+The Unit aims to provide the best education and the best support services for architecture students through real a business experience and collaboration for the support of the creative industry.

 EDUCATION

-Master of Business Administration in Human Resoucess (Magna Cum Laude) Pontifical Catholic University of Puerto Rico
+Master of Business Administration in Human

+Resoucess (Magna Cum Laude)

+Pontifical Catholic University of Puerto Rico

+Member, Ame

+Section 1500

 Certificate in Real Estate Appraisal University of Puerto Rico

 Bachelor of Science in Business Administration - Finances (Cum Laude) University of Puerto Rico

 PROFESSIONAL EXPERIENCE

-Since 2013 - International Relations, Developmente and Community Affairs Coordinator, PCUPR School of Architecture
+Since 2013 - International Relations,

+Developmente and Community Affairs

+Coordinator, PCUPR School of Architecture

 2005 to 2013 - Regional Director & Business Consultant, Puerto Rico Small Business Technology Development Center

 2001 to 2013 - Account Executive, Oriental Bank, Doral Martgage and City National Bank of Florida

-the state of the state of the state of the

 PROFESSIONAL AFILIATIONS

 Member, American Society for Quality, Section 1500

 ACADEMIC EXPERIENCE

 Since 2013 - Coordinator, Development Assessment, Entrepreneurship and Feasibility Experimental Unit, PCUPR School of Architecture

 Since 2014 - Faculty, PCUPR School of Architecture

-FIRST YEAR EXPERIENCE
+CAPSTONE YEAR EXPERIENCE

 DESCRIPTION

-The first year experience is a complementary program that aims at bridging the gap beetween secondary school and the college years.
-It provides the students with general life skills to achieve a balanced study-living environment conducive of academic excellence.
-It is presented both in group sessions as well as individual ones.

-EDUCATION
+Capstone Experience is a year-long endeavour that each student is expected to undertake with curiosity and confidence, completing a project that aspires to a superior standard of excellence in terms of architectural and technical design quality.
+Each student is to research, propose and design a project of considerable scale and complexity which will test the skills, abilities and knowledge acquired as the result of five years of formal architectural education.
+The Experience mission is to inspire every student to think, propose, question, investigate, explore, define, synthesize and answer with audacity, through a demanding program that stimulates creativity and competence.

+EDUCATIO

+Master of Architecture Tulane University

-Bachelor of Architecture Cornell University
+Bachelor of Architecture Tulane University

 PROFESSIONAL EXPERIENCE

-Since 2000 to Present- Principal Schizzo Design and Architecture

-1993 to 2000- Project Architect, Arturo Garcia AIA
+Since 1994 - Principal, Luis Ayala-Rubio Arquitecto

+2010 to 2015 - Principal, 3av Arquitectura LLC

+1993 to 1994 - Architectural Devices, New Orleans

 PROFESSIONAL AFFILIATIONS

-NCARB Certificate

-Member AIA Puerto Rico Chapter

-Advisor, AIAS PUCPR

-Member Colegio de Arquitectos y Arquitectos Paisajistas de Puerto Rico
+Member Comisión Región Sur y Oeste, CAAPPR

+Member, AIA

-Licenced Architect in Puerto Rico
+Licenced Architect, Puerto Rico

+Member, CAAPPR

 ACADEMIC EXPERIENCE

-Since 2016 - Coordinator, First Year Experience PCUPR School of Architecture
+Since 2015 - Coordinator, Capstone Year Experience, PCUPR School of Architecture

-Since 2009- Faculty, PCUPR School of Architecture
+Since 2009 - Faculty, PCUPR School of Architecture

-Faculty, PUPR School of Architecture
+1993 - Design Studio Teaching Assistant, Tulane University School of Architecture

-NARDS

-AIA Honor Awards Puerto Rico Chapter: Fundacion Biblioteca RHC

-CEMEX Honor Award: Fundacion Biblioteca RHC